AbhimanyuAryan/abhimanyuaryan.github.io/content/databases/2-oracle-db.md

 Grant succeeded.
 ```

-9) Exec docker container
+9. Exec docker container

 ```
 docker exec -it my_oracle_db bash
 ```

-10) Connect to your new user
+10. Connect to your new user

 ```
 sqlplus aryan/aryan@localhost:1521/ORCLPDB1
 ```

+DEFAULT SID: ORCLCDB (from docs)

-11) Now that you are connect with user aryan with password aryan.
+11. Now that you are connect with user aryan with password aryan.
 You can create a table

 ```sql
 SQL> CREATE TABLE publisher